 - Adults with untreated ADHD have a high risk of addiction, anxiety, depression and suicide.4 Untreated ADHD can affect job stability, relationships, and even quality of life.

-- The Adderall shortage could last until the end of the year (2022).
+- The Adderall shortage could last until through to spring 2023.

 - There are several misinformed claims floating around the internet regarding the Adderall shortage.
 It's important to know the facts.

 - So far, many people are either going without their medication or rationing their remaining dosages, but there are other alternatives to try (and red flags to watch for), as described below.

 - Updated information: Adderall dosage shortages and expected re-stocking dates

 Teva Pharmaceutical Industries Ltd. reports that their Adderall shortage emerged around August 2022.

 However, Dr. Erin Fox, senior director of Drug Information Service (DIS) at the University of Utah Health, first received reports of shortages in April.
 Speaking to VICE, she states,

 “By late August, the issue had worsened enough for the University of Utah DIS to report an official drug shortage.”

 What caused the Adderall shortage?